Geming400/wraith-vault-custom-reward/README.md

 > [!NOTE]
 > This script lacks a lot of customisation.

- [!NOTE]
-> When running this, every requests made using **https** won't go through.
-For example if you are running this script but want to access discord in the meantime, you will need to close the `mitmproxy` instance (aka CMD (rip Linux users rn))

 > [!IMPORTANT]
 > If you do not want to keep the obtained custom rewards, make sure to follow whats in [backup.md](./backup.md)